nilearn/nilearn/doc/connectivity/functional_connectomes.rst

    **Hint:** The example above has the solution

-Highlighting functional interaction: the connectome
+Highlighting functional interactions: the connectome
 ====================================================

 * Show the impact of confounds